Frederick Lothrop Ames Jr.: Stone House Hill House

 In 1904, shortly after his marriage to Edith Cryder, Lothrop commissioned architects Douglas H. Thomas and J. Harleston Parker, later of the firm Parker, Thomas and Rice) to design a mansion on the Easton-Brockton town line.
 The 50-room “Stone House Hill House” contained a gymnasium with glass-roofed indoor clay tennis court, marble swimming pool, squash court, garage, conservatory, barns and maintenance buildings.
 The building was completed in 1905.

 By 1935, Ames was deceased and Edith remarried.
 She sold the entire Stone House Hill House and property to the Catholic Congregation of Holy Cross.
 Between 1935 and 1948, the congregation used the place as a seminary to educate candidates for the priesthood.
 In 1948, the Congregation of Holy Cross established Stonehill College on the property.

 Personal life

-He married Edith Callender Cryder, daughter of Duncan Cryder of New York City, on May 31, 1904, at Trinity Church in New York City.
+He married Edith Callender Cryder, one of the Cryder triplets, a daughter of Duncan Cryder of New York City, on May 31, 1904, at Trinity Church in New York City.
 They had two children, Frederick and Mary.